igordejanovic/parglare/docs/conflicts.md

    handled by parser forking, i.e. you will end up with all solutions/trees.

-Thus, when terminals are defined you can use priorities to favor some of the recognizers, or we can use `prefer` to favor recognizer if there are multiple matches of the same length.
+Thus, in terminal definition rules we can use priorities to favor some of the recognizers, or we can use `prefer` to favor recognizer if there are multiple matches of the same length.

-Example:
+For example:

       number = /\d+/ {15};